-One great way to avoid mixing up the question number and answer bubble is by waiting to bubble in your answers till the end of the section.
-Instead, circle your answer on the test sheet and bubble in afterwards.
+One great way to avoid mixing up the question number and answer bubble is by waiting to bubble in your answers until the end of the section.
+Instead, circle your answer on the test sheet and bubble in afterward.
 This will also save you time.

 Misreading Questions / Passages

 You can’t expect to correctly answer a question if you don’t know the question being asked—or at least if you misread the question.
 Pace is important, but speeding too quickly through passages or questions can backfire.
 Instead, slow down, read, and even re-read.

 You may not be able to scribble on your Scantron, but you can mark up the test booklet to your heart’s content.
 This makeshift scratch-paper is an often overlooked tool.
 You can circle answers, underline key points, jot down math formulas, and more.